the-full-stack/website/docs/bootcamp/index.md

 and then on deployment,
 now an MVP based on pretrained models and APIs can be configured and serving users in an hour.

-With a gold rush come shovels and shovel-sellers.
+### With a gold rush come shovels and shovel-sellers.
-An entirely new ecosystem of tools and tool vendors has formed around LLMs and LUIs, and even ML veterans are scrambling to orient themselves to the new possible and figure out the most productive new sets of techniques and tools.
+An entirely new ecosystem of tools and tool vendors has formed around LLMs and LUIs.

+Even ML veterans are scrambling to orient themselves to the new possible and figure out the most productive new sets of techniques and tools.

-They are asking themselves:
+### Engineers are asking themselves:

 - "Should I be able to code a Transformer from scratch?"
 - "What is 'Prompt Engineering'?
 How legit is it?"